ZiyiHuang0708/SourceID-NMF/README.md

 * tqdm >=4.66.1
 * scipy >=1.10.1

-We suggest installing SourceID-NMF's environment SourceID-NMF.yaml by using Anaconda after cloning the repository.
+We suggest installing SourceID-NMF's environment "*.yaml" by using Anaconda after cloning the repository.
 This will install all the required packages in CPU mode.

 The command is:
 ```
+Linux version
 conda env create -f SourceID-NMF.yaml -n nmf

+mac version
+conda env create -f nmf_mac.yaml -n nmf
 ```

 Alternatively, you can use conda to install all packages, as shown on the command line below: